seinecle/Belfast2015/public_html/readme.md

 I visited libraries holding the personal archives of economist and peace activist Kenneth Boulding in Michigan, economist Nicholas Goergescu Roegen at Duke University, and mathematician Alfred Lotka in Princeton.
 Through the Freedom of Information Act, I got access to the FBI file on economist Edith Penrose.
 I called got rich archives from founding figures of ecology sent by the University of Akron.
 The thesis ended up being 6 chapters, 6 stories on 6 episodes of the relationship between economics and biology.
-It was not based on data, if we call data, [[following Wikipedia](http://en.wikipedia.org/wiki/Data):
+It was not based on data, if we call data, following Wikipedia](http://en.wikipedia.org/wiki/Data):

 > « a set of values of qualitative or quantitative variables; restated, pieces of data are individual pieces of information.
 Data is measured, collected and reported, and analyzed, whereupon it can be visualized using graphs or images ».